 A mixture of common and specialist supplies can be used in encaustic painting.
 Electric griddles and frying pans can serve as palettes; a specially designed encaustic palette is also available from R&F. A hot palette provides a platform on which to keep knives and brushes warm and ready to use.
 Colours can be melted directly on the palette, but is it better to keep them separated in cups such a muffin tins.
 Only natural hair brushes should be used: synthetic brushes will melt.
 Palette knives, carving knives, razors, spatulas, scrapers, modeling tools, dental tools, etching tools, electric irons (or Encaustic Art brand encaustic irons), and found objects can all be used to create distinctive marks.
 We also have R&F heated spatulas with temperature regulators and interchangeable tips.

-Encaustics are best used on a rigid support, such as a wood or heavy card.
+Encaustic painting is best done on a rigid support, such as a wood or heavy card.
 Rag museum board, heavy printmaking paper, watercolour paper or raw canvas can be used if mounted onto a rigid support.
 Do not use acrylic gesso or oil primer.
 These grounds are not porous enough for the purpose.
-If the support itself is porous, and you like the color of it, no
+If the support itself is porous, and you like the color of it, no ground is necessary.
+You may want to apply a coat of plain beeswax so your first layer of colour does not totally soak into the support.
+R&F makes an encaustic gesso if you want a white ground.

 Encaustic paintings are completely safe under normal temperatures.
-Only direct heat or temperatures in excess of 130oC may begin to soften the wax.
+Only direct heat or temperatures in excess of 13o degrees Celsius may begin to soften the wax.
 Indirect sunlight is acceptable, but, of course, direct sunlight is not ideal for paintings of any medium.
-Encaustics can be gently cleaned with a soft cloth such as cotton.
+Encaustic can be gently cleaned with a soft cloth such as cotton.

 Here are some close-up images of popular techniques covered in our art classes.

 3. Texture happens naturally with layers of encaustic.
 Using a stiff brush and nearly cooled wax will exaggerate the texture faster.
 The layers must be gently fused.
-The image was a close-up detail of a demonstration by Kim Fjordbotten
+The image is a close-up detail of a demo by Kim Fjordbotten.

-Tip: Acrylic painters seeking to simulate the look of Encaustics could try Golden Soft Gel Matte.
-This gel will cause brushstrokes to level and simulate the cloudy, atmosphere visual effect seen in wax.
+Tip: Acrylic painters seeking to simulate the look of encaustic could try Golden Soft Gel Semi-Gloss.
+This gel will cause brushstrokes to level and simulate the cloudy, atmospheric visual effect seen in wax.

 Notice you are not bombarded with advertising while sourcing this information.
 Please help us by purchasing your art supplies from The Paint Spot.
 We really appreciate your business and it means we can keep making educational posts for free.
 Thank you.